 Lucinda Riley was born in Ireland, and after an early career as an actress in film, theatre and television, wrote her first book aged twenty-four.
 Her books have been translated into thirty-seven languages and sold thirty million copies worldwide.
 She is a No.1 Sunday Times and New York Times bestseller.

 Lucinda’s The Seven Sisters series, which tells the story of adopted sisters and is inspired by the mythology of the famous star cluster, has become a global phenomenon.
-The series is a No.1 bestseller across the world with total sales of over fifteen million copies, and it is currently in development with a major TV production company.
+The series is a No.1 bestseller across the world with total sales of over fifteen million copies.

 Lucinda and her family divide their time between the U.K. and a farmhouse in West Cork, Ireland, where she writes her books.